-Planning has begun for the upcoming 2024 field campaign by initiating a series of planning workshops.
-The goal of these workshops will be (1) to align all members (community, industry, government, science advisors, WBEA staff) on the FHM objectives and history, and (2) review and decide on any outstanding recommendations from the 2018 report and determine the path forward.
-The first workshop is scheduled for November 7/8th 2023.
+Planning has begun for the upcoming 2024 field campaign.
+A series of planning workshops was initiated, with the first workshop held November 7th - 8th 2023.
+The goal of this workshop series is (1) to align all members (community, industry, government, science advisors, WBEA staff) on the FHM objectives and history, and (2) review and decide on any outstanding recommendations from the 2018 report and determine the path forward.
+At the time of writing this report, the second workshop was planned for January 30th and 31st 2024, with an optional site tour also being offered to all members on January 29th, 2024.
+The second workshop will focus on answering questions that were posed at the first workshop, reviewing the TPP Recommendations from the 2018 field season,